MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/desktop-winui3-app-with-basic-interop.md

 ms.custom: 19H1
 ---

-# WinUI 3 desktop apps and basic Win32 interop
+# Build a C# .NET 5 app with WinUI 3 and Win32 interop

 In this article, we step through how to build a basic **C# .NET 5** application with WinUI 3 and Win32 interop capabilities using Platform Invocation Services ([PInvoke](https://github.com/dotnet/pinvoke)).